 This coffee chia breakfast pudding is the latest addition to my morning repertoire.
 I love it, guys!
 I bought my first pack of chia seeds last week, having resisted for no better reason that I thought I don’t need to buy into any expensive food craze.
 Until I realised that chia seeds actually are not a faddy food but absolutely delicious and highly nutritious.
 When you consider that 2-3 tablespoons of seeds make one portion (the seeds absorb up to 12 times their weight in liquid), they are not expensive either.

 I have sung praise of the humble chia seed in my cherry chia frozen yoghurt post last week.
 The beauty of chia is its very high fibre content – one ounce (28 grams) of chia seeds provides an impressive 11 grams of fibre per serving.
 What’s more, the actual carb content is only one gram per ounce, which is very low.
+If you want to do a deep dive on chia seeds, read this article on All Natural Ideas.

 You want an easy, delicious and nutritious start to the day?
 Then spend 3 minutes mixing this coffee chia breakfast pudding the night before and put it in the fridge.